-19. In addition to the cases provided for in the first paragraph of section 18, guidance counsellors may communicate information that is protected by professional secrecy, in order to prevent an act of violence, including a suicide, where the guidance counsellors have reasonable cause to believe that there is a serious risk of death or serious bodily injury to a person or an identifiable group of persons and where the nature of the threat generates a sense of urgency.
+19. Pursuant to section 60.4 of the Professional Code (chapter C-26), guidance counsellors may communicate information that is protected by professional secrecy, in order to prevent an act of violence, including a suicide, where the guidance counsellors have reasonable cause to believe that there is a serious risk of death or serious bodily injury to a person or an identifiable group of persons and where the nature of the threat generates a sense of urgency.